 - Max Payne and Vladimir Lem in Max Payne.
 Max kills Vladimir in the sequel.

 - "Max, dearest of my friends...
 I was supposed to be the hero..."

 - It's a staple for Solid Snake to relate to his opponent during his or her post-Boss Battle dying speech.

-- Although this was averted in the final game, Metal Gear Solid 4: Guns of the Patriots, where Old Snake is too tired to give a crap.
-Drebin instead fills him in certain bosses backstories if he defeats them non-leathally, relating the emotionally-scarring situations that made them the way they were.
+- However, this is averted in the final game, Metal Gear Solid 4: Guns of the Patriots, where Old Snake is too tired to give a crap.
+Drebin instead fills him in on the Beauty and the Beast Unit's backstories if he defeats them non-lethally, relating the emotionally-scarring situations that made them the way they were.
 Snake actually tells Drebin once that he doesn't care about such ridiculous sob stories, but Drebin keeps talking anyway.

 - Priestess Meden and General Gong Hawkeye of Patapon.
 Gong's your enemy, yes, but — all things considered — he's also a likeable fellow who certainly strikes a chord with Meden.
 He tries reasoning with you before he goes to battle, he mourns his fallen comrades, he tries to prevent Queen Karma from selling her soul to the demons and in the end he faces your army alone in a heroic last stand.
 It's very cruel that you have to kill him to progress in the game.

 - In Patapon 2, Gong becomes your ally.